What Is Frontotemporal Dementia?

 • Difficulty swallowing

-There isn’t a single test that specifically diagnoses FTD.
-Doctors must try to identify certain characteristics while ruling out other possible causes, like liver or kidney disease.
+There is no single test that diagnoses FTD.
+Doctors must identify specific characteristics while ruling out other possible causes, such as liver or kidney disease.

-It can be especially difficult to diagnose in the early stages because the symptoms often overlap with those of other conditions.
+It can be tough to diagnose in the early stages because the symptoms often overlap with those of other conditions.

-Standard testing may include blood tests, MRI, CT scan, PET scan, and neuropsychological testing.
+Standard testing may include blood tests, MRI, CT, PET, and neuropsychological testing.

 Tests used to diagnose frontotemporal dementia include: